Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Update a list item' clearly states the action (update) and resource (list item), making the purpose immediately understandable.
-However, it does not differentiate from sibling tools like slack_lists_items_create or slack_lists_items_delete beyond the verb, but the verb is sufficient for basic clarity.
+The description 'Update cells in a list item' clearly conveys the action (update) and the target (cells in a list item).
+However, it does not distinguish from sibling tools like slack_lists_items_create or slack_lists_update, missing an opportunity to clarify scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.